anoma/nspec/README.md

 MKDOCSFLAGS=--quiet MKDOCSCONFIG=mkdocs.insiders.yml make serve
 ```

-#### Goodies
+### Deployment

-- To see the list of todos in the project, just run:
+- To see the list of todos in the markdown files, just run:

     ```bash
-    todos
+    grep -r "!!! todo" docs
     ```

-This is a CLI tool that it's installed with the `requirements.txt` file.